- Chief's Message

 Chief Russell F. Roark, III –

-South Carolina Highway Patrol in 1982.
-He worked in the Midlands throughout his career, achieving
+Highway Patrol in 1982.
+Stationed initially in Sumter, he worked in the Midlands throughout his career, serving

-the rank of Colonel in 2003.
-During his tenure as Colonel he was pivotal in implementing several
+to Colonel of the Highway Patrol in 2003.
+During his tenure as Colonel, he was instrumental in the development of

-Chief Roark is a graduate of St. Leo University, the South Carolina Executive Institute, and the FBI
+intelligence-led policing.
+Chief Roark is a graduate of St. Leo University, the South Carolina Executive Institute,

 Contact - Chief Russell F. Roark III

 DO NOT REPORT CRIMES OR INCIDENTS OF ANY TYPE OVER THE INTERNET OR BY E-MAIL.